↳ ↑ How does space weather conditions (SWx) affect ham radio?

 • While not space weather, temperature inversions and high-pressure systems in the troposphere can enhance VHF/UHF propagation via ducting.

-• This allows signals to travel hundreds of miles.
+• This allows signals to travel hundreds of kilometers.

 Ham radio operators often monitor solar and geomagnetic indices to anticipate propagation conditions.